glowroot/glowroot/README.md

     mvn clean install

-Binary and source distributions are built under package/target.
+Binary and source distributions are built under distribution/target.

 #### How to hack on it

-Run org.glowroot.testing.ui.UiTestingMain under a debugger inside your favorite IDE.
+Run org.glowroot.sandbox.ui.UiSandboxMain under a debugger inside your favorite IDE.
 It starts Glowroot and generates a variety of sample traces to give the UI something to display and to help with manual testing.
 Connect your browser to http://localhost:4000.

 If you are working on the UI, you either need to run 'grunt' to re-build the web assets after each change, or (better) run: